-- the day-to-day management of the Group's business; - leading the business and the rest of the management team in accordance with the strategy agreed by the board; - leading the development of the Group's strategy with input from the rest of the board; - leading the management team in the implementation of the Group's strategy; and - bringing matters of particular significance to the board for discussion and consideration by the board if appropriate.
+- the day-to-day management of the Group's business; - leading the business and the rest of the management team in accordance with the strategy agreed by the board; - leading the development of the Group's strategy with input from the rest of the board: - leading the management team in the implementation of the Group's strategy; and - bringing matters of particular significance to the board for discussion and consideration by the board if appropriate.

-The roles of Chairman and chief executive are fulfilled by Nicholas Braime.
-This is a departure from the recommendation of the QCA code however the board considers this practical arrangement enables the Group to utilise Nicholas' deep knowledge of the business and his extensive relationships with key stakeholders, whilst at the same time benefiting from his strategic vision.
-Given the size of the business, the board believes Nicholas is currently best placed to lead the development and execution of the Group strategy.
-In his role as Chairman, he is ably supported by the two non-executive directors who actively participate in the development of governance structures.
-The board will continue to assess these structures as the Group grows.
+During the year, the roles of Chairman and chief executive were fulfilled by Nicholas Braime.
+Whilst this was a departure from the recommendation of the QCA code, the board considered this practical arrangement enabled the Group to utilise Nicholas' deep knowledge of the business and his extensive relationships with key stakeholders, whilst at the same time benefiting from his strategic vision.
+As part of the Group's succession planning, Nicholas stepped down as chief executive shortly after the year end in February 2023, and Alan Braime and Carl Braime were appointed joint chief executives, thereby splitting Nicholas' role as both Chairman and chief executive.
+Together Alan and Carl will lead the execution of the overall Group strategy.
+In particular, Carl Braime will oversee the 4B division whilst Alan will focus on the manufacturing division.
+Nicholas remains an executive director.

-The role of Company Secretary is fulfilled by Cielo Cartwright, the Group Finance Director.
-The Company Secretary liaises with the Chairman and the independent directors in the preparation of board meetings, including the timely provision of information.
+The role of Company Secretary is fulfilled by Cielo Cartwright, the Chief Financial Officer.
+The Company Secretary liaises with the Chairman and the non-executive directors in the preparation of board meetings, including the timely provision of information.
 The Company Secretary also acts as a link between the Company and shareholders on matters of governance and investor relations.
 The Company is aware that at certain times, it may become necessary to separate the role of executive and secretary and should such events occur, takes the appropriate steps to do so.